iAmG-r00t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	- You can only use the `putchar` function (every other function(`printf`, `puts`, etc ..) is forbidden).
 	- All your code should be in the `main` function.
 	- You can only use `putchar` three times in your code.
+	- I have another solution [here](./8-print_base16.2.c), you can check it out.
+	- This [ASCII](https://ascii.cl/) table will help you understand the second solution.
+		- So for the second solution, you need to understand that `putchar` will store the ASCII value of the variable, always **REMEMBER** that.